ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 ### Extra Values

-The RingCentral Engage Messaging source allows for an identity to store extra values.
+The RingCentral RingCX Messaging source allows for an identity to store extra values.
 Every extra value registered about the visitor from the Chat client is sent to the Server and is stored in the Identity.

-In the configuration of the related Engage Messaging Community in RingCentral Engage, a mapping can be setup to map those extra values to the Custom Fields defined in RingCentral Engage, like with any kind of Community that provides extra values (RingCentral Engage Mail, RingCentral Engage Chat, RingCentral Engage Communities…).
+In the configuration of the related Messaging Community in RingCentral RingCX, a mapping can be setup to map those extra values to the Custom Fields defined in RingCentral RingCX, like with any kind of Community that provides extra values (RingCentral RingCX Mail, RingCentral RingCX Chat, RingCentral RingCX Communities…).

 ### User Persistent Identifier (aka UUID)

-Every customer using Chat has an internal ID in RingCentral Engage.
+Every customer using Chat has an internal ID in RingCentral RingCX.
 This ID's purpose is to link different conversations to the same customer so that the Agent and the Company can track history and usage of the chat Channel.

-#### Automated RingCentral Engage UUID
+#### Automated RingCentral RingCX UUID

 This is the default configuration when rejecting signed identities.
-RingCentral Engage Messaging automatically generates IDs (called UUID) for every new customer using the chat.
-RingCentral Engage persists this identifier historically in the customer browser cache.
+RingCentral RingCX Messaging automatically generates IDs (called UUID) for every new customer using the chat.
+RingCentral RingCX persists this identifier historically in the customer browser cache.
 If the customer empties its cache or switches browser or computer a new UUID will be generated and the new conversation will not be merged with the old one.
-Basically at the RingCentral Engage level this will be a brand new customer even if the person has the same name and attributes as another one.
+Basically at the RingCentral RingCX level this will be a brand new customer even if the person has the same name and attributes as another one.

 A good advantage of this mode is that it handles nicely, the situation when visitors start a Chat session as anonymous and then log in during the session.
 The identity remains the same and is just updated with the newly available information and the conversation is not interrupted.